 An oncological social worker is a social worker who helps you navigate the ins and outs of your cancer journey financial, emotional, et cetera.
 For many people diagnosed with cancer, this type of support is invaluable.

 Sarah Stapleton, a licensed clinical social worker at Montefiore Medical Center, says in an earlier interview, “I think it’s super important to see a social worker.
-I think there’s a networking that they can assist you with.
+I think there’s a network that they can assist you with.
 And they really have the strongest knowledge of the resources available to get you through the process.”

 She continues, “I think social work– one of the primary roles is advocacy.
 It’s meeting the patient and understanding the patient’s needs and understanding what it is you need in this very moment, whether that be financial resources, whether it be related to your insurance, transportation, or ultimately, the emotional process of getting through cancer treatment.”